FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality

 \section{Experiments}

-FLEX dataset's Multimodal data, Fitness Action Knowledge Graph, and the fine-grained annotations not only support detailed action quality assessment but also serve as a rich resource for diverse research scenarios such as chatbot-based fitness assessment and coaching (involves video question answering) and crossmodal signal estimation.
+FLEX dataset's Multimodal data, Fitness Knowledge Graph, and the fine-grained annotations not only support detailed action quality assessment but also serve as a rich resource for diverse research scenarios such as chatbot-based fitness assessment and coaching (involves VideoQA) and crossmodal signal estimation.
 To foster future research on FLEX, we have designed and conducted multiple benchmark evaluations on the dataset to demonstrate its broad application potential.